 Friends of ECHO GLEN

-Mission
+Our Mission

-Friends of Echo Glen is a 100% volunteer community devoted to partnering with staff to help the youth at Echo Glen Juvenile Correction Center rewrite the scripts of their lives.
-We believe every young person has incredible potential waiting to be unlocked.
-By showing up with compassion, consistency, and care, we help them build self-worth, learn healthy life skills, and discover that their past does not define their future.
+Friends of Echo Glen is a volunteer-driven community partnering with Echo Glen staff to support youth in transforming their stories.
+We believe every young person has incredible potential, and we are committed to helping them build self-worth, gain healthy life skills, and realize that their past does not define their future.

 EMPLOYMENT – Looking for paid work that genuinely matters?
 CLICK HERE